 [Apple] We think the change may not be necessary because reasonable NW configuration is not to configure this field when it is same as absoluteFrequencySSB.
 But we are fine if majority prefer the change.

 [vivo] The current FD needs modification anyway, as it says ‘Indicates the frequency of the OD-SSB when the frequency is different from absoluteFrequencySSB’, which implies the IE absoluteFrequencySSB is always configured.
 In this sense, OD-SSB case#1 is never supported from signalling perspective.

+[Rapporteur]: The proposed change will be captured in the rapporteur CR to the next meeting

 L201